From veering triangulations to link spaces and back again: Veering triangulations

 \subsection{Combinatorics of veering triangulations}

 We begin by setting down some of the combinatorics of veering triangulations.
-Suppose that $(M, \calT, \alpha)$ is transverse veering.
-Suppose that $f$ is a face of $\cover{\calT}$.
+Suppose that $M$ is a three-manifold equipped with a transverse veering triangulation $\calV$.
+Suppose that $f$ is a face of $\cover{\calV}$.
 So $f$ has at least one blue edge and at least one red edge.
-Ordering the cusps of $f$ as in \refsec{Compatibility} -- that is, looking from above, in anti-clockwise order -- there is a unique cusp $u(f)$ of $f$ where the colours switch from blue to red.
+Ordering the cusps of $f$ as in \refsec{Compatibility} -- that is, looking from above, in anticlockwise order -- there is a unique cusp $u(f)$ of $f$ where the colours switch from blue to red.
 Consulting \reffig{VeeringTet} we see that the branches of the upper track $\tau^f$ flow away from $u(f)$.
 (Swapping colours gives a corresponding statement for $\tau_f$.)
 This implies that, in the presence of a veering structure, our upper track is the same as the train track used by Agol~\cite[Main~Construction]{Agol11} to define veering triangulations of mapping tori.
 See \reffig{VeeringTriangles}.

 \begin{definition} Suppose that $t$ is a model veering tetrahedron. \begin{itemize} \item If $t$ has three red and three blue edges then we call $t$ a \emph{toggle tetrahedron}. \item If $t$ has more red than blue edges (more blue than red edges) then we call $t$ a red (blue) \emph{fan tetrahedron}. \qedhere \end{itemize} \end{definition}